georgehieron/ghrn/src/en/pages/work.md

 itemButtonText: "Read more"
 ---

-Below is a selection of personal projects that I've been working on, from outside of my day job.
+Below is a selection of personal projects that I have made outside of my day job.